pierangeloc/programs-as-data/presentation/deckset.md

 - Pattern matching (data _de-construction_)
 - Data with _methods_ for ergonomics

 ---

 # _**Keep it Simple**_

-- No need for _HKTs_ unless you really necessary
+- No need for _HKTs_ unless it is really necessary
 - _Restrict operations_ to a limited set
 - We _don't always need monads_ in high-level problems

 ^ Simplicity is a feature, not a limitation.
 We don't need to learn free monads, natural transformations etc to implement this.
 Moreover, `map/flatmap` are typically required in lower level languages, but if you are reasoning about business problems you can just constrain the possible functions you want to allow in your DSL